INValentin/personal-budget-manager/README.md

-# This is a personal budget management web application
+# This is a personal budget management web application (BudgetGram)

  - It's supposed to be simple, and easy to use
+ - You can find it live here https://budgetgram.herokuapp.com

 ## Idea
  - I developed this project to solve problems with my personal expenses